 Hawk Hill, Marin Headlands

-The fall southward migration of raptors can be quite spectacular if one is in a particularly good location.
-As birds fly south along the California coast, they eventually arrive at the Golden Gate, the one-mile wide opening to our bay.
-They don’t quite know what to do, as birds don’t like flying over the water.
-As a consequence, raptors congregate at what is now known as Hawk Hill above the Golden Gate Bridge, before finally making the jump across the gap.
-The Golden Gate Raptor Observatory conducts a count every fall of all the raptors.
-This year, the area where the counters stand is closed to the public, but anyone can stand nearby at Battery 129, where in normal times public demonstrations occur on Saturdays.
-Parking should be easier on a weekday.
-Before going, check the GGRO website.
+In September and October the southward migration of raptors here can be quite spectacular.
+As birds fly south along the California coast they eventually arrive at the Golden Gate, the one-mile wide opening to our bay.
+Birds don’t like flying over the water and as a consequence, raptors congregate at what is now known as Hawk Hill northwest of the Golden Gate Bridge.
+They circle above the hills on the rising thermals to gain altitude before finally making the jump across the gap.
+Since raptors like to use the solar-heated air to ease their flight south, birding here is often best around mid-day.
+The Golden Gate Raptor Observatory conducts a count every fall of all the raptors, often reaching into the hundreds per day.

 Abbotts Lagoon, Point Reyes National Seashore

-We generally visit this location later in the month of October, but any time would be good.
-It requires driving to Point Reyes and turning onto Pierce Point Road.
+Prime time for this hotspot on the northern Marin coast is the second half of October, but other times can be good.
+It requires driving toward Point Reyes, and turning onto Pierce Point Road.
 A 1-1/2 mile walk through the coastal habitat brings one to a bridge over the upper lagoon.
 Another 1/2 mile walk across sand and along the edge of the outer lagoon will bring one to the beach.
 A more rigorous 5,100 mile swim will take one to Japan.
-Birds we often see on this trip include sparrows, shorebirds, and raptors.
+Birds we’ve seen here include sparrows, shorebirds, and raptors.
 The outer lagoon frequently has a good selection of shorebirds which will stay most of the winter.
 Snowy Plovers nest along the beach and south of the outer lagoon—they are often easy to find.
 American Pipit flocks need to be checked for possible Red-throated Pipits.
-Later in October we often have a good selection of raptors including Red-tailed and Ferruginous Hawks, Northern Harriers, and White-tailed Kites.
+In late October we’ve often seen a good selection of raptors including Red-tailed and Ferruginous Hawks, Northern Harriers, and White-tailed Kites.
 Check the Point Reyes National Seashore website for access updates.
-While some Point Reyes sites are closed as of this writing, Abbotts Lagoon is open.

-Not only is Bodega Bay famous for its role in the Hitchcock movie The Birds, but it is also famous for the many birds which can be found there.
+Not only is Bodega Bay famous for its role in the Hitchcock movie The Birds, but it’s also famous for the many birds which can be found there.
 Starting in early fall and continuing through the winter, many shorebirds and waterfowl make Bodega Harbor their winter home.
-Any number of locations around the harbor can be visited for birding opportunities: The Tides Restaurant, Porto Bodega, the Rail Pond, Gaffney Point, Owl Canyon, Campbell Cove, and Bodega Head, among others.
-Currently, Lucas Wharf and Terrapin Creek restaurants are closed, but food is available at The Tides, the crab shack at the Spud Point Marina, and some items at Diekmann’s Store.
-A detailed description of bird-watching spots may be seen at this website.
+Any number of locations around the harbor can be visited for birding opportunities: the boardwalk behind the Tides Restaurant, Porto Bodega, the Rail Pond, Gaffney Point, Owl Canyon, Campbell Cove, and Bodega Head are all worth a stop and a long look.

 East Contra Costa County Birding Spots